teal-language/cyan/README.md

 # API

 The output of all the commands is much nicer for humans than it is for computers.
-If you'd like the output of commands, or to be able to load a `tlconfig.lua` in your own tooling, we provide a small api.
+If you'd like the output of commands, or to be able to load a config file in your own tooling, we provide a small api.

 Documentation Coming Eventually™